-Moving is a big change, especially for your pets.
-It is important to pay special attention to their needs throughout the move process to ensure their health and well-being.
+Moving with pets is not an easy task.
+It is important to pay special attention to their needs throughout the moving process to ensure the health and well-being of your pets are taken care of.
 These 5 tips will help ease the stress of moving for both you and your furry family members.

 1. Prepare an overnight bag.